HOME

 Do I need a powerful PC to run Sauna?

-No. You should be able to run Sauna with your current XP or Vista computer.
+No. You should be able to run Sauna on any contemporary Windows computer.
 More details are given here.

 Can the evaluation package be used for real design problems?